Five Phase Advanced Transformational Hypnosis (5-PATH®): A Systematic Approach To Hypnosis

 This tends to give a complete clearing of the underlying problem, while providing ample opportunity to compound suggestion, under some particularly powerful moments during the process.
 This is because, after AR, and the different stages of PT, the set patterns of thinking and feeling have been dislodged and a new pattern is being sought by the mind of the client.
 This makes for a particularly fertile field in which to plant new suggestions for patterns of thought, feelings and behavior.

-The earliest phase of the hypnotherapy is often overlooked by many therapists and that is the Waking Suggestion Phase (WS).
+The earliest phase of the hypnosis is often overlooked by many hypnotists and that is the Waking Suggestion Phase (WS).
 This phase is often not even recognized as "real" hypnosis by many practitioners.
 Waking suggestion occurs outside of the conditions most hypnotists expect to deliver suggestions.
 Typically WS occurs whenever a person in authority or with an acceptable level (acceptable to the client) of expertise makes statements to the client, which are readily accepted by the client, and causes a reorganization of the client’s belief structure at the level of the subconscious or unconscious mind.

 Waking suggestion may appear to the client or observers as an educational component to the process.
-Certain ideas are presented to the client, by the therapist with a level of confidence, such that the client accepts them.
+Certain ideas are presented to the client, by the hypnotist with a level of confidence, such that the client accepts them.

 At our center, we focus most WS work on two main ideas.
 The first is, that all feelings are good.
 They are there to help and guide you.
 Our clients need to begin to respond to these feelings in a satisfying way, because feelings left unsatisfied do not go away.
 They tend to become stronger.
 For example, if a client is lonely, and does nothing about the condition that is causing the feeling, the tendency is to feel even more lonely over time, not less.
 Most of the problems that we encounter involve some kind of denial of feelings that involves distracting attention away from the feeling by doing some kind of behavior.
 The behavior is usually pleasant, but has negative side effects.
 These behaviors most often include, eating, drinking alcohol, drugs, shopping, gambling and withdrawing.